fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/combination-charts-net.md

 ### Render the chart

-Create the `mscombi2d.aspx.cs` file and do the following:
+Create the `CombinationChart.aspx.cs` file and do the following:

 - Include the `FusionCharts.DataEngine` and `FusionCharts.Visualization` **.dll** files.